 • The class teacher will use a provision map to set out the support your child is receiving and evaluate the success of any interventions.

 • Some children are given an Individual Provision Map with specific targets so that it is easy to track progress

 • Some of the teaching assistants in school specialise in a specific area, these staff may work with the class teacher to plan a specific intervention to meet a child’s needs or they may work with the child themselves.

-• We also have a Speech and Language therapist one day a week to give advice and support, as well as working directly with some children.
+• We also have a Speech and Language therapist one day a week (half a term on, half a term off) to give advice and support, as well as working directly with some children.